lineojcd/Robotics-Simulations-Optimization/Jenkins tutorial/README.md

 # Jenkins Tutorial
-A detailed installation tutorial can be found here (https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/Jenkins%20tutorial/Jenkins%20Installation%20Guide.pdf)
+A detailed installation tutorial ```Jenkins Installation Guide.pdf``` can be found in the current folder.

 ## Prerequisites
 Code is intended to work with ```Python 3.6.x```, it hasn't been tested with previous versions